Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - and customer-impact exceptions.

 You do not need an ornate dashboard culture.
-You need enough integrated reporting to answer the same operational questions every week without rebuilding the numbers manually.
+You need enough integrated reporting to answer the same operational questions every week without rebuilding the numbers by hand.

 ### What Usually Breaks Here

-The common failure is that every system reports something true, but nothing reconciles cleanly:
+The common failure is that every system reports something true, yet nothing reconciles cleanly:

 - Shopify revenue says one thing,